-Here are the draft minutes for the most recent AGM of ORRA held at St Mary's Church Hall, Church Street, Willingdon on 19th May 2022.
-Please note the final minutes agreed by the 2023 meeting will be included in the archive.
+Here are the minutes for the most recent AGM of ORRA held at St Mary's Church Hall, Church Street, Willingdon on 19th May 2022.
+Please note all final and ratified minutes agreed by AGM meetings will be included in the archive.

 To access the minutes of the AGM for the previous years please click on the menu to the left of this page.